Image

 Food Allergen Management at Penn State

-The Registered Dietitians, of Culinary Support Services at Penn State, are Certified Master Trainers (CMT) in AllerTrain by MenuTrinfo.
-As such, the dietitians train all Campus Dining staff and select students to become certified in AllerTrain.
+Registered Dietitians in the RDO are Certified AllerTrainers with MenuTrinfo.
+As such, the dietitians train all Campus Dining staff and select students to become certified in AllerTrain and provide annual refresher trainings.

 Menu Item Cards

 All the dining commons display allergen information on Menu Item Cards (MICs) in front of each menu item for diners to review.
-Each MIC will identify any top 9 allergens (dairy, egg, fish, shellfish, peanuts, tree nuts, soy, wheat/gluten, sesame and/or coconut) present in a dish.
+Each MIC will identify any top 9 allergens (dairy, egg, fish, shellfish, peanuts, tree nuts, soy, wheat/gluten, and/or sesame) present in a dish.
 You will also see icons indicating if a menu item is vegan, meatless, contains pork or is gluten friendly and/or halal friendly.

 If a recipe must be altered before service, a green card is displayed at the point of service to alert you that the nutrition and allergen information for that menu item has not been reviewed (example below).
 For these items, either ask a member of the dining staff to review the ingredients with you or avoid that item.